Surajj4837-th/Tutorials/CUDA/Chapter3.md

 **These points are applicable for host pointers as well.**

-As we cannot use the device memory locations directly to read or write in host function and vice versa for host memory.
+We cannot use the device memory locations directly to read or write in the host function and vice versa for host memory.
 We can copy the data to and from each memory.
 This is achieved by using cudaMemcpy().
-The call is similar to standard C function with an additional parameter as:
+The call is similar to a standard C function with an additional parameter:
 - cudaMemcpyDeviceToHost: Copy device memory to the host.
 - cudaMemcpyHostToDevice: Copy host memory to the device.
 - cudaMemcpyDeviceToDevice: Both pointers are on the device.